-Verona, best known for Juliet’s balcony from a famous Shakespeare’s novel, is considered one of the most romantic destinations in the world.
+Verona, best known for Juliet’s balcony from a famous Shakespeare novel, is considered one of the most romantic destinations in the world.
 Although there are many things to see in Verona, I have created a comprehensive list of top things to do in Verona and attractions that you will manage to see within a day.
 The good news is that the historic center of Verona is not that big and it is possible to visit all the attractions on foot.
 Moreover, there are many great places to stay in Verona to make your trip unforgettable.

 Table of Contents

 - Castelvecchio Castle

 - Ponte di Castelvecchio